 In December 2019, the FASB issued new guidance to simplify the accounting for income taxes by, among other things, reducing complexity in the interimperiod accounting for year-to-date loss limitations and changes in tax laws.
 The guidance is effective for the Company on January 1, 2021.
-The Company does not expect the guidance to have a material impact on the consolidated financial statements.
+The Company is currently evaluating the impact of adopting this standard and does not expect the guidance to have a material impact on its consolidated financial statements.